TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 Please see the help file on our website for information on using the new `--chain` options to `chifra`.

 Please report any problems by creating an issue.

+## Yet to be Completed

+The following things are not completed yet with the multi-chain change.
+Since these things don't materially effect the way multi-chain works, we decided to proceed with the merge without them.
+They will be completed as time becomes available.
+Each uncompleted item is listed along with a method to get around the limitation.

 ## Previous Migration